Centre on Well-being, Inclusion, Sustainability and Equal Opportunity (WISE)

 The value of measuring people's perceptions and experiences has never been more relevant in a region that has been hit, not only by the Covid-19 crisis, but also by the waves of social protests that started in Chile in late 2019.
 These crises have highlighted the disconnection between policy makers and citizens, and underlined the need to better understand and measure people’s feelings and experiences.
 This webinar series, open to statisticians, policy makers, researchers and members of civil society, will look at a selection of key issues and examples related to the measurement of people’s self-reported perceptions, evaluations and feelings, with particular emphasis given to their applicability and relevance in Latin America.
 It is organised by the European Commission, the OECD and its Development Centre and UN ECLAC, along with countries in Latin America and the Caribbean.

-Webinar 3: The Measurement of trust and subjective well-being: OECD Guidelines and practical applications 29 September 2020 (09:00 Mexico City / 11:00 Santiago / 16:00 Paris) Register for this webinar
+Webinar 3: The measurement of trust and subjective well-being: OECD guidelines and practical applications - 29 September 2020 (Video part 1 and part 2)

 International Conference on the Policy Uses of Well-being and Sustainable Development Indicators in Latin America and the Caribbean, 23-24 October 2019, Universidad del Rosario, Bogotá, Colombia